Blog

 Dehydration is a potentially life-threatening occurrence.
 Adverse effects of dehydration include[1]:

 • Increased Oxidative Stress.
-Water is not only vital for cooling, but also serves as a vital source of oxygen to regulate cellular respiration.
+Water is not only essential for cooling but also serves as a vital source of oxygen to regulate cellular respiration.
 Consequently, dehydration is associated with increased oxidative stress and inflammation at the cellular level.
+[2]

 • Reduces HPA Function.
 Dehydration and hypernatremia have been associated with decreased activation of the stress response in mice put under pressure.
 The dehydrated mice showed reduced cardiovascular, adrenal, and behavioral symptoms in response to a well-documented stressor.[7]